Read About Us - Childhood Cancer Charity Essex

 What do we do?

-By working in close partnership with local NHS Trusts, we are able to identify and fund projects that will, in turn, make a real difference in the lives of children battling cancer.
-For instance, some of our completed projects include purchasing sophisticated medical equipment and refurbishing dedicated children’s oncology areas, all with the goal of creating a better experience for every user.
+By working closely with local NHS Trusts, we identify and fund projects that create a real impact for children battling cancer.
+For example, we have purchased advanced medical equipment and refurbished children’s oncology areas, ensuring a better experience for every patient.

 Lily's Story

-At the tender age of just 6 years old, Lily was diagnosed with Neurofibromatosis Type 1.
-Consequently, intensive treatment schedules, coupled with long hospital stays, meant that she missed out on many normal childhood experiences.
-Moreover, the pressure on her entire family to provide round-the-clock care and consideration was immense.
+At just six years old, Lily was diagnosed with Neurofibromatosis Type 1.
+As a result, she faced intensive treatment schedules and long hospital stays, missing out on many normal childhood experiences.
+Meanwhile, her family endured immense pressure, providing round-the-clock care and support.

-As a result, the respite provided by the trip allowed the family to reconnect and make some incredibly happy memories.
-During the break, Lily shared a most heart-warming sentiment when she told her mum that she “felt free.”
+This much-needed break gave the family a chance to reconnect and create incredible memories.
+During the trip, Lily shared a heart-warming sentiment with her mum, saying she “felt free.”

 Names and photos have been changed for privacy